neovim/neovim-ruby/README.md

     nvim.current.line = str
   end

-  # Define a function called "Sum" which sets the current line.
-This function
+  # Define a function called "Sum" which adds two numbers.
+This function is
-  # is executed synchronously, so the result of the block will be returned to
+  # executed synchronously, so the result of the block will be returned to nvim.
-  # nvim.
   plug.function(:Sum, :nargs => 2, :sync => true) do |nvim, x, y|
     x + y
   end